 An iPad supports a color display.
 It requires third-party apps to make changes to the text on the screen.
 An iPad also has a lesser battery life than a Kindle device.

-A Kindle is a device from Amazon which helps you read books.
-It has an e-ink screen, which doesn’t cause any eye strain if used for longer times.
+A Kindle is a device from Amazon that helps you read books.
+It has an e-ink screen, which doesn’t cause eye strain if used longer.
 It doesn’t support a color display.

 It has an inbuilt feature for text altering and does not require third-party apps to do the same.
 A Kindle also has a longer battery life than an iPad.